 I have been serving the Wikimedia community as a volunteer since 2005 in a variety of roles, and have devoted a large part of my professional career to advancing the Wikimedia mission.
 I do this out of a deep commitment to free knowledge for all, and a belief that knowledge makes the world a better place.

 After making a few small corrections to Wikipedia articles in 2005, I became more and more involved in the encyclopedia and its universe, serving the movement in almost every possible volunteer capacity.
-What started with a single edit eventually led to writing books, immigrating to the United States, creating software, managing teams of volunteers, photographing heads of state & Hollywood celebrities, and learning more about copyright laws than any human being ever should.
+What started with a single edit eventually led to writing books, immigrating to the United States, creating software, managing teams of volunteers, photographing heads of state & Hollywood celebrities, and learning more about copyright law than any human being ever should.

 I joined the Wikimedia Foundation in 2009 and spent almost a decade working on the technical platform that powers Wikipedia.
 I notably designed and led the development of UploadWizard, the customizable file upload software for Wikimedia Commons.
 I also wrote technical reports and other publications to increase collaboration between the engineers who code the platform and the contributors who use the platform to write Wikipedia.